aospapp/aosp/external/arm-trusted-firmware/docs/getting_started/build-options.rst

    exposing a virtual filesystem interface through BL31 as a SiP SMC function.
    Default is 0.

+-  ``ARM_IO_IN_DTB``: This flag determines whether to use IO based on the firmware configuration framework.
+This will move the io_policies into a configuration device tree, instead of static structure in the code base.
+   This is currently an experimental feature.

+-  ``COT_DESC_IN_DTB``: This flag determines whether to create COT descriptors at runtime using fconf.
+If this flag is enabled, COT descriptors are statically captured in tb_fw_config file in the form of device tree nodes and properties.
+Currently, COT descriptors used by BL2 are moved to the device tree and COT descriptors used by BL1 are retained in the code base statically.
+This is currently an experimental feature.

+-  ``SDEI_IN_FCONF``: This flag determines whether to configure SDEI setup in runtime using firmware configuration framework.
+The platform specific SDEI shared and private events configuration is retrieved from device tree rather than static C structures at compile time.
+This is currently an experimental feature and is only supported if SDEI_SUPPORT build flag is enabled.

+-  ``SEC_INT_DESC_IN_FCONF``: This flag determines whether to configure Group 0 and Group1 secure interrupts using the firmware configuration framework.
+The platform specific secure interrupt property descriptor is retrieved from device tree in runtime rather than depending on static C structure at compile time.
+This is currently an experimental feature.

 -  ``USE_ROMLIB``: This flag determines whether library at ROM will be used.
    This feature creates a library of functions to be placed in ROM and thus reduces SRAM usage.
 Refer to :ref:`Library at ROM` for further details.
 Default